kw01sg/neural-style-transfer/README.md

 # Examples
 These examples are generated using default [options](#options).

-Images can be found in the `data/demo` directory.
+Images used can be found in the `data/demo` directory.

 ## Example 1
 <p align='center'>